opencadc/canfar-portal/docs/batch_processing_en.md

 ## Managing Batch Jobs on the submission host

 ### Job Submission
 In this case, the submission files and the executable will have to reside on the CANFAR batch login node.
-Connect to the batch node with your CANFAR username (refered as`[username]`):
+Connect to the batch node with your CADC username (refered as`[username]`):

 <div class="shell">